Linting Standards and Guidelines

 Linting is automatically run on all pull requests via GitHub Actions:

-- Linting job: Runs on all changes
+- Linting job: Runs

 - Details: Click "Details" next to the check to see lint results